Lucky 52: Lucky Classroom (幸运课堂)

 From January 2008, the contestant's performance was calculated in marks instead of money amount in order to make the game more similar to the examinations in school.
-Each question worth 10 marks, the contestant could get the maximum of 100 marks if he/she answers all 10 questions correctly.
-He/she must got at least 6 questions right (i.e. to get at least 60 mark) to pass the "examination".
+Each question worth 10 marks, the contestant could get the maximum of 100 marks if they answer all 10 questions correctly.
+They must get at least 6 questions right (i.e. to get at least 60 mark) to pass the "examination".